Monday, May 6, 2024

 Brian Unbehaun

 I'm very proud of my son, Brian Unbehaun.
-His mother and I helped him move last weekend as he assumed a full-time position with MN Energy--a job which holds promise of financial security and upward mobility.
+His mother and I helped him move last weekend as he assumed a full-time position with MN Energy Resources--a job which holds promise of financial security and upward mobility.
 By the way, there's another Brian Unbehaun living in southern Wisconsin whose something like a third cousin, once removed to my son.
 I've not met him though I've met his parents--real nice people.
 That's about it for now!

 Wednesday, April 2, 2014